microsoft/AcademicContent/Workshop/14. LUIS (Draft)/LUIS HOL.md

 In this hands-on lab you learned how to:

 - Create a LUIS application
-- Create and configure custom LUIS intents and entities
+- Define intents and entities
-- Enhance LUIS intents with pre-built entities and phrase lists
+- Use pre-built entities and phrase lists
-- Train a LUIS model and publish to an HTTP endpoint
+- Train a LUIS model and publish it to an HTTP endpoint
-- Create a bot to access a LUIS model
+- Create a bot that uses a LUIS model
-- Integrate a LUIS model into a bot

-This is just a beginning, as there’s a whole lot more you can do to leverage the power of the Microsoft Language Understanding and Intelligent Services.
-Start experimenting with other LUIS features, especially intent dialogs and more complex models using other pre-built entities to create truly “intelligent” human to computer interactions in your applications.
+There is much more that you can do to leverage the power of the Microsoft Language Understanding Intelligent Services in your code.
+Try experimenting with other LUIS features such as [intent dialogs](https://docs.botframework.com/en-us/node/builder/chat/IntentDialog/#navtitle) and adding other pre-built entities to your model.
+For additional background on LUIS and examples of how to use it, refer to https://docs.botframework.com/en-us/node/builder/guides/understanding-natural-language/.

 ----